 Support

-In our article “Five Resources That Help You Build A Strong Circle of Support,” fellow blogger Sherri Edge wrote about how pets can provide emotional support in the time after an amputation or for anyone at any time: “Pets are also great companions.
+In our article “Five Resources That Help You Build A Strong Circle of Support,” fellow writer Sherri Edge wrote about how pets can provide emotional support in the time after an amputation or for anyone at any time: “Pets are also great companions.
 Just being near a dog, cat or other pet can be soothing and uplifting.
 Recent studies link pet ownership to lower blood pressure, reduced stress and lower rates of heart disease.”

 Exercise